-All new undergraduate students will be required to take a placement exam prior to registering for COM 320 Business Communication Methods.
-Students who pass the undergraduate placement exam will be eligible to enroll in COM 320.
-Students who do not pass the undergraduate placement exam will be required to take COM 300 Communication Essentials, a one-credit hour course designed to enhance students’ writing skills.
-Students will be eligible to enroll in COM 320 upon successful completion of COM 300 with a grade of P.
+All new undergraduate students are required to take a placement exam prior to registering for COM 320 Business Communication Methods.
+The communication placement exam should be taken after the completion of COM 210.
+Students who pass the undergraduate placement exam are eligible to enroll in COM 320.
+Students who do not pass the undergraduate placement exam are required to take COM 300 Communication Essentials, a one-credit hour course designed to enhance students’ writing skills.
+Students are eligible to enroll in COM 320 upon successful completion of COM 300 with a grade of P.

 The placement exam will assess basic writing skills in three areas:

 - Grammar and mechanics

 - Organization and development

 Click here for Undergraduate Communication Placement Exam Frequently Asked Questions